Maksym-UA/BikeApp/README.md

 ## SETUP

 - You'll need to use a virtual machine (VM) to run an SQL database server and a web app that uses it.
-- You'll need to user Vagrant and VirtualBox to install and manage the VM.
+- You'll need to use Vagrant and VirtualBox to install and manage the VM.
+- You'll need to install Flask which will already have all the tools for buidling the app.

 ### Installing VirtualBox